containers/buildah/docs/buildah-push.1.md

 **--force-compression**

 If set, push uses the specified compression algorithm even if the destination contains a differently-compressed variant already.
-Defaults to `true` if `--compression-format` is explicitly specified on the command-line, `false` otherwise.
+Defaults to `true` if `--compression-format` is explicitly specified on the command-line or `compression_format` is set in containers.conf, `false` otherwise.

 **--format**, **-f**